renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 parameter=1|2|3
 ```

-Tries various decoding functions (for regular hyperlinks, text-fields, list-boxes).
+Tries various decoding functions (for regular hyperlinks, text fields, list-boxes).
 Testable.
 Returns (in `REPLY` or specified parameter) 1 if recognized regular hyperlink (anchor, button, raw link), 2 if text field, 3 if list-box.
-Will return 0 for unrecognized string, however the function is testable so normal return value test can be performed.
+Will return 0 for unrecognized string, however, the function is testable so a normal return value test can be performed.

 ---